Leigan0/FT-cloud-tech-test/README.md

 updated the git/hooks/pre-commit file to run my npm test script to ensure linting and testing is completed prior to every commit.
 This ensures I cannot commit if tests not passing linting errors not resolved.

+To persist data I have decided to use mongoose / mongodb.
+No requirement for relational database, so no reason to use postgres - have some experience mongoose.

+Need to set up environment variable MONGOLAB_URI_TEST and mlab test database